pablebe/gensvs_eval/README.md

 ## 🎼 Audio Examples
-In 03_audio_examples 12 audio examples of each model can be found in this folder.
+In the folder ```03_audio_examples``` 12 audio examples of each model can be found.
+The audio examples are loudness normalized to -18 dBFS according to EBU R128.

 ## trained models
 The trained models used in this paper can be downloaded from <add-url-here>